Hawaii Volcanoes National Park

 Drive the stunning Chain of Craters Road past many scenic overlooks and volcanic craters to the ocean, where fresh lava has covered the road and overflowed into the sea.
 This 18.8-mile drive has continued to grow since its inception as lava continues to flow from Kīlauea and increase the size of the park.
 The road begins 3.3 miles south of the Kīlauea Visitor Center, just off of Crater Rim Drive.

 There are many stops along this drive to get out and marvel at the incredible diversity within this park.
 Walk over the desolate lava fields of Mau Loa o Mauna Ulu that resemble the surface of Mars.
-Make a stop or even enjoy a picnic lunch at the Kealakomo Overlook with its huge vista over the eastern lava flow and the Pacific Ocean.
-Descend down to sea level to hike along the boardwalk trail to the Puʻu Loa Petroglyphs where over 23,000 images are etched into the rock by ancient Hawaiians.
+Make a stop or even enjoy a picnic lunch at the Kealakomo Overlook with its massive vista over the eastern lava flow and the Pacific Ocean.
+Descend to sea level to hike along the boardwalk trail to the Puʻu Loa Petroglyphs, where over 23,000 images are etched into the rock by ancient Hawaiians.
 Along this rugged coastline, torrential waves crash along the volcanic sea cliffs and send ocean spray dozens of feet high into the air.
-These sea cliffs are notoriously unstable, however, so it is not advised to venture too close to the edge!
+However, these sea cliffs are notoriously unstable, so it is advised not to venture too close to the edge!

 Nowhere else can you find such a diverse spread of other-worldly environments.
 Stop in the Kīlauea Visitor Center when you arrive to discover which hikes are open and appropriate for your group.
 There are also daily ranger-led hikes.
 Here are a few of our favorite day hikes in the park: